 - Eat healthy foods.

 - Practice mindfulness.
 In a 2012 New York Times Op-Ed piece, Maria Konnikova cited University of Wisconsin research which indicated that practicing mindfulness on a daily basis could result in “positive, approach-oriented emotional states”.
+Mindfulness is being present in the moment, with an awareness of your emotions, your physical state and your surroundings, without judgement.
+It’s an extremely beneficial technique that allows you to assess what you are experiencing without getting caught up in why you are experiencing it or how you feel about the experience.
+It’s almost like being an unbiased observer but from the viewpoint of ‘in your head’.

 - Get a good night’s sleep.